-Learn more about our Adult Education or Human Resource Development Programs
+Learn about our Human Resource Development Program

 To attend the session:

-Join Zoom meeting
+Join Zoom Meeting

-The Ph.D. program requires a minimum of 72 credit hours with a master’s degree or 96 credit hours without a master’s degree.
-This degree prepares individuals for professional work settings as well as faculty positions in research universities.
-It also offers a variety of courses in which a student may choose to emphasize in areas essential for the knowledge and skills necessary to meet your goals.
-The GRE is required for this degree.
+This degree prepares individuals for professional work settings, as well as faculty positions in research universities.
+It also offers a variety of courses that allow students to emphasize in areas essential to a successful career in the field.

 Degree: Ph.D. in Educational Human Resource Development